What Is Spoofing Email?

 Privacy Guard from Clean Email is a wonderful option to keep your identity safe and your personal information private.
 Privacy Guard has real-time data about security breaches and will check if your email account’s credentials were compromised.
 All you need to do is to launch Clean Email, choose the “Privacy Guard” feature on the left panel of the home screen, and perform the check.

 Once checked, you will be notified if your account was found in any data breaches and if you need to take any security measures.
-To protect your email account on a higher level, you can enable multi-factor authentication, change passwords from time to time, etc. With Privacy Guard you can be assured that your credentials are safe and protected.
+To protect your mail account on a higher level, you can enable multi-factor authentication, change passwords from time to time, etc. With Privacy Guard you can be assured that your credentials are safe and protected.

-Clean Email works with all email providers that use the Internet Message Access Protocol (IMAP) to retrieve email messages from a mail server, which includes Gmail, Outlook, Yahoo Mail, Fastmail, AOL, and many others.
+Clean Email works with all secure email providers that use the Internet Message Access Protocol (IMAP) to retrieve email messages from a mail server, which includes Gmail, Outlook, Yahoo Mail, Fastmail, AOL, and many others.
 Why make it easier for email spoofers to trick you when keeping your inbox organized can be such an easy and effective email spoofing prevention method?

 Email spoofing is a surprisingly effective strategy that many cybercriminals like to use when trying to obtain sensitive information by disguising oneself as a trustworthy entity in an electronic communication.
 The good news is that there are many things that you can do to prevent email spoofing, and it can be as easy as keeping your inbox organized using Clean Email, a bulk email management tool with clever automation features that empower you to take greater control of your inbox.

 How to Stop Email Spoofing - FAQs

 It is the act of sending messages with forged sender addresses.
 This technique is often used by cybercriminals specialized in phishing attacks because it helps them convince their victims that the messages they receive come from someone else.